 Low Pitched Notes

-Here you can see all the 12 different pitches (in Western music theory) organized in a circle of semitones.
+In this musical star you can see all the 12 different pitches (in Western music theory) organized in a circle of semitones.

 Clockwise the pitch gets higher by semitones, or half steps, and counter-wise it gets lower.